Thomas M. Bennett

-Thomas Michael Bennett (born June 8, 1956) is a Republican member-designate of the Illinois Senate from the 53rd district.
+Thomas Michael Bennett (born June 8, 1956) is a former Republican member of the Illinois Senate from the 53rd district.
 The 53rd district includes all or portions of Bureau, Ford, Grundy, Iroquois, LaSalle, Marshall, McLean, Peoria, Putnam, Tazewell, Will, and Woodford counties in central Illinois.

 Prior to his appointment to the Illinois Senate, Bennett represented the 106th district in the Illinois House of Representatives and was Chairman of the Parkland College Board of Trustees.

 Early life and career

 Bennett is a lifelong resident of Gibson City.
 He worked at State Farm for 30 years and was previously a teacher at Melvin-Sibley High School.
 Tom and his wife Kathy, a retired high school teacher, have two children and four grandchildren.
 His nephew, Scott M. Bennett, represented Champaign–Urbana.
 An elected member of the Parkland College Board of Trustees, Bennett became the board's chair taking over for James L. Ayers in April 2012.
 Bennett was succeeded in the role by Dana Trimble.
 In 2016, he was selected as an elector from Illinois's 16th congressional district who would have been pledged to Donald Trump and Mike Pence had they won Illinois's 20 electoral votes.